oracle-devrel/technology-engineering/cloud-infrastructure/networking/business-continuity-and-disaster-recovery/ha-dr-patterns/README.md

 ## How to use this asset?

-*Refer as a reference architecture for varuous HA/DR network designs*
+*Use it as a reference architecture for varuous HA/DR network designs*

 # License